 The community’s origin under Levitt & Sons and its completion under Medallion Home means the master plan — lot orientation toward lakes and verandas, the integrated street-level walking trails, the central clubhouse zone — was preserved rather than overlaid.
 The Levitt planning discipline that defined Levittown and dozens of other communities is in the bones of Cascades.
 The Medallion completion respected that.

 Buyers who want resort-style amenities, deeded peace of mind on age restrictions, and the inland east-of-41 storm-protection profile — without the new-construction price premium — find Cascades a strong match.
+And sellers benefit from exactly the same story: it’s the pitch we make to every qualified buyer who walks a Cascades listing.

 A 55+ gated active adult community in Estero, Florida (ZIP 33928), with 614 single-family homes on 158 acres.
 Originally branded Indigo Isles when launched by Levitt & Sons in 2002, the community was completed by Medallion Home after Levitt’s November 2007 bankruptcy.
 Cascades is located east of US-41 off Estero Parkway, minutes from Coconut Point, Miromar Outlets, FGCU, and RSW International Airport.